bevyengine/rfcs/rfcs/45-stageless.md

 }
 ```

-This pattern is your go-to when your scheduling needs grow beyond "each system runs once per app update", i.e. when you want to:
+This pattern is your go-to when your scheduling needs grow beyond "each system runs once per app update", e.g. when you want to:

 - repeatedly loop over a sequence of game logic several times in a single app update (e.g. fixed timestep, action queue)
 - have complex branches in your schedule (e.g. state transitions)